Anggiputrif/Identifying-User-Suggestions-Through-Sentiment-Analysis/README.md

 This research uses 3000 data sourced from comments on Bijak Memilih’s social media posts that contain platform explanations.
 The sentiment classification process resulted in 1116 data point with negative sentiments that were tagged using POS Tagging.
 This project goes through several stages, including:
-•	Sentiment analysis process using Naive Bayes Classifier algorithm to identify sentiments from opinions
+- Sentiment analysis process using Naive Bayes Classifier algorithm to identify sentiments from opinions
-•	POS Tagging process using HMM-Viterbi to identify the object of discussion through filtering the class labels of nouns, verbs, and adverbs.
+- POS Tagging process using HMM-Viterbi to identify the object of discussion through filtering the class labels of nouns, verbs, and adverbs.
-•	The process of identifying word combinations that often appear together using the a priori algorithm so as to obtain meaningful information from the relationship between words.
+- The process of identifying word combinations that often appear together using the apriori algorithm to obtain meaningful information from the relationship between words.

 Result :